DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Instead of focusing on how you want your scripts to be received, this advice asks you to focus on the passion and purpose behind what you are doing.

-Don’t write for the sake of being great – write for the sake of saying something important, and be humble and creative while you do so.
+Don’t write for being great – write for the sake of saying something important, and be humble and creative while you do so.

-Then read your script back and make sure each scene in your script contributes to that overall mission behind your story in its own unique way.
+Then, read your script back and make sure each scene in your script contributes to the overall mission behind your story in its unique way.

-If you find there are scenes that don’t fit into the purpose behind your story, take a second to ask yourself if those scenes need to be in the story at all.
+If you find some scenes don’t fit into the purpose behind your story, take a second to ask yourself if those scenes need to be in the story at all.

-This is a good way to “kill your darlings” so to speak and find out what scenes genuinely move the story forward and which ones you kept because they are fun or cool but don’t serve the greater purpose of the story.
+This is a good way to “kill your darlings” and find out what scenes genuinely move the story forward and which ones you kept because they are fun or cool but don’t serve the greater purpose of the story.

 Tip #6: Write your voice.

 “Write your voice.
-Write how you talk and write how you think, what’s really inside you, because if there’s anything that executives are looking for it’s something fresh, and something original and something authentic… write to entertain yourself and entertain the people that you love.”
+Write how you talk and write how you think, what’s really inside you, because if there’s anything that executives are looking for it’s something fresh, and something original and something authentic… write to entertain yourself and entertain the people that you love.”– Jac Schaeffer

-I know, I know.
-All cheesy-cliche-ness aside, it’s true.
-Your voice and your thoughts and perspective is the thing that’s going to make your scripts stand out.
+Your voice and your thoughts and perspective are the things that are going to make your scripts stand out.

 Writer, critic, and TV creator Andy Greenwald summed this up perfectly on a recent episode of the podcast The Watch when referring to showrunner and creator Michaela Coel and her new show I May Destroy You:

-“The best works of art are the ones that are put into the world fueled purely by their own passions and interests and abilities and then the world meets up with them.
-It’s not responding to anything other than the life, existence, experience, and aesthetic interests of its creator…”
+“The best works of art are the ones that are put into the world fueled purely by their own passions and interests and abilities, and then the world meets up with them.
+It’s not responding to anything other than the life, existence, experience, and aesthetic interests of its creator…”– Michaela Coel

-For example, what would the heist movie The Sting look like if it was written by Phoebe Waller-Bridge?
+- What would the heist movie The Sting look like if Phoebe Waller-Bridge wrote it?